 In the autumn of 2018, I traveled together with 9 other students and two teachers from our school – the BSZET in Dresden – to Columbus, Ohio.
 This was an amazing trip for me, I also wrote about it here on my blog, see School exchange to Columbus, Ohio.
+Now, a year later I still like remember this trip every once in a while and I in retrospect I think I can still write that this experience and all the lasting memories to it helped me to grow as a person and left me positively impressed.

 A part of the group on a ferry in the Saxon Switzerland